This article covers what you need to know to write an award thank you letter, and provides a sample letter to help you get started.

-Sending a proper thank you letter is a great way to show that you're grateful and stay in the good graces of the organization that honored you.
+Sending a thank you letter is a great way to express your appreciation and stay in the good graces of the organization that honored you.

 Tips for an Award Thank You Letter

-Who do you need to thank?
-Often times an award is given by committee of jury.
-If so, do you need to write each member individually?
-Probably not.
-If you’re thanking a group or organization, you're probably fine writing one thank you letter either addressing the group as a whole, or simply addressing the lead member.
+- Who do you need to thank?
+It is not uncommon for awards to be given by jury committees.
+If so, should you address each member individually?
+Most likely not.
+If you’re writing a thank you letter to a group or organization, you should either address the group as a whole or simply the lead member.

-How long should the letter be?
-Since you’re just writing one thank you letter (unlike after a wedding), your letter should be at least a few paragraphs long.
-But, that's no reason to bore the reader to death, or blabber on needlessly.
-Just try to get your point across in an elegant way.
+- How long should the letter be?
+If you’re just writing one thank you letter (unlike after a wedding), the letter should be at least a few paragraphs long.
+However, that doesn’t mean you should bore the reader to death, or blabber on endlessly.
+Try to convey your point in an elegant manner.

-When should I send it?
-ASAP.
-The sooner the better.
-If you've been awarded an internship, or some activity with a duration, it can also be appropriate to send a thank you letter upon its completion.
+- When should I send it?
+It would be best if you acted ASAP.
+Upon completion of an internship, or some other activity with a duration, it is also appropriate to send a thank you letter.

 A Thank You Letter Example

-Here is a good example of a thank you letter for an award won in an essay contest.
-Obviously, you’ll want to personalize the one that you send.
+Here is an example of a thank you letter for winning an essay contest.
+Of course, you’ll want to personalize the one you send.

 Dear Scholastic Award Committee My sincere thanks go out to the judges for selecting my essay for this year's contest.
 When I received notification that I had won 2nd place, you have no idea how happy I was.
 It was such a pleasant surprise.
 In order to increase my chances of getting into Harvard (my first choice!)
 I intend to use the award money for extra SAT tutoring.
 Each year, you are able to host this contest, which is so wonderful.
 It was a great opportunity for me, and I'm sure other kids will benefit from it as well.
 It would be greatly appreciated if you would extend my thanks to the donors.
 Hopefully, one day, I will be able to be as generous as these people.
 Gratefully, Mary Beth Parsons